 Your remortgage will give you a new rate and monthly amount to repay each month so you need to ensure you can afford it.

-The rate is an important factor, but also consider any fees associated with the new mortgage as this will push up the cost.
+The interest rate is an important factor, but also consider any fees associated with the new mortgage as this will push up the cost.
+Some lenders may also offer cash incentives and these are detailed alongside the mortgage deal information.

 You should also think about the type of product you remortgage to.
-A 2-year fixed rate is likely to be the cheapest but may have high fees and you could end up with more expensive deals when it comes to remortgaging again at the end of the term.
-Alternatively, a 5-year fixed rate gives you longer-term security but there is the risk that rates and pricing fall during that period so you may feel that you are paying too much and lost out on better deals.
+A fixed rate is likely to be the cheapest but may have high fees and you could end up with more expensive deals when it comes to remortgaging again at the end of the term.
+A long-term fixed mortgage deal for, say 5 or 10 years gives you longer-term security but there is the risk that rates and pricing fall during that period so you may feel that you are paying too much and lost out on better deals.

 Alternatives to remortgaging?